quorten/quorten-blog1/_posts/2020-11-28-homenet-engin-biz.md

 rather than a great gift as us geeks see it.
 But, this goes even further than that.
-Having a geek operate a home network is not a fair trade in this system of economics because the geek appears, from a non-engineer's standpoint, to be constantly deprived of someone ought to have of their time outside work.
+Having a geek operate a home network is not a fair trade in this system of economics because the geek appears, from a non-engineer's standpoint, to be constantly deprived of something someone ought to have of their time outside work.

 There is only one way to remedy this: have the home network operated by professionals.
 Naturally, this is going to increase the monetary